 So You’re Thinking About Publishing a Company or Family History?

-Researching, writing and publishing a history book is a memorable achievement for any company or family.
+Researching, writing and publishing a history book is a memorable achievement for any company, organization or family.
 The best books combine people, facts, dates and anecdotes in a lively narrative; contain an array of vintage photographs; and are read, enjoyed and even treasured by those who receive them – not just put on a shelf and forgotten.

 Here are some thoughts on producing an effective book and getting the most value for your investment.